wyatt8740/IBM3161-font/README.md

 ### [Formats](#contents)
 Since I first created this font, I have been finding more and more formats I can convert it to!
 Whenever I find another format to port to, I do so and then add a commit here.
-Most recently, Minecraft ,Rockbox, and an X11 emacs-specific font (to fix strange rendering issues) have been added.
+Most recently, Minecraft, Rockbox, and an X11 emacs-specific font (to fix strange rendering issues) have been added.

 This font is also available in a Minecraft 1.11-and-up compatible resource pack.